 Immune Age Test

-• Cytokine Levels: Assesses levels of signaling proteins like IL-6 and TNF-α, which reflect inflammation and immune activation.
+• Cytokine Levels: Looks at proteins like IL-6 and TNF-α to see inflammation and immune activity.

-• Immunoglobulin Levels: Measures antibodies in the blood, indicating the body’s ability to respond to infections.
+• Immunoglobulin Levels: Measures antibodies to see how your body responds to infections.

 Biological Age Test Comparison